Dietetic Internship Program Frequently Asked Questions (FAQ)

-A: We look for a very good GPA (minimum total GPA of 3.20 or greater) and great work/volunteer experience in the nutrition/dietetics field.
+A: We look for a strong undergraduate and graduate GPA (minimum total GPA of 3.0 or greater), and a variety or continuity of work/volunteer experience in the nutrition/dietetics field.
 We don't care if the applicant got paid for the experience (work) or not (volunteer), as we emphasize the learning from the experience.
 Involvement in extracurricular activities is also considered.
 Letters of recommendation are very helpful and should best illustrate your capabilities as a future dietetic intern.
 The personal statement is very important as it tells us more than what is already contained in the application.
 The interview is the final component that we take into consideration.

-A: No. The completion of a Master’s Degree is required for acceptance into the program.
+A: No. The completion of a Master’s Degree or current enrollment in a student identified Master's program is required for acceptance into the program.

 Q: What makes a good personal statement?